uwplse/szalinski/README.md

 * The terminal should be open at startup.
 The project repository is already cloned.
 Navigate to the `albatross` directory.
-All the required packages are already installed.
-Type `make`.
+All the required packages are already installed and Szalinki is already compiled for you, ready to be run.

 ## Running the tools